openspending/fiscal-data-package/spec/index.md

 * `administrative`
 * `economic`

+#### Hierarchical Classifications

 It is common for classifications to be hierarchical and have different levels.
+For example, a functional classification might include a top-level of "Healthcare" and a sub-level under "Healthcare" of "Hospitals".

-If this is present in your data and you wish to record it in the mapping, we recommend adopting the following structure using the keyword `parent`.
-In a hierarchical data structure, the `parent` keyword is used within an attribute to reference another attribute that serves as the first attribute's parent.
-Here is an example of its use:
+This hierarchical structure of the classification can be recorded in the mapping using the keyword `parent`.
+The `parent` keyword is used within an attribute definition to reference another attribute in the same dimension that is the parent of the first attribute.
+Here is an example:

 ```
 "your-classification": {